asarosi/serverTable/README.md

 getListFromServer              | currentPage | String           | Current page's number
 getListFromServer              | sort        | Object (as JSON) | Sort object, object will have one attribute, which name will be the value from the s-sort diractive, and the attribute's values can be the following [ascending, descending, none]

+#What's next?
+This is only an alpha build for the component, so there are plenty of work to do.
+I want to make the filters more dynamical, make a scrollable paginator, which will call the server when while the user scrolling down.
+Now the table can work wit data comming from the server, but I want to make a fully client based solution too.

 #License

 The MIT License (MIT)